MyGitUsername/mygitusername.github.io/_posts/2022-01-20-git-credential-storage.md

 ---
 layout: post
-title:  "Git Credential Storage"
+title:  "Git Credential Storage for HTTPS Auth"
 date:   2022-01-20
 ---
-The git credentials system's default behavior is to prompt for a username and password every connection.
+The git credentials system's default behavior is to prompt for a username and password every connection when authenticating with HTTPS.

 Alternatives:
 1. "cache" mode  -  Caches the password in memory; does not store on disk.
 The `--timeout <seconds>`